aireilly/openshift-mkdocs/docs/scalability_and_performance/cnf-talm-for-cluster-upgrades.md

 For more information about the `PolicyGenTemplate` CRD, see the "About the PolicyGenTemplate" section in "Deploying distributed units at scale in a disconnected environment".

-## Installing the Topology Aware Lifecycle Manager by using the web console
+## Installing the Topology Aware Lifecycle Manager by using the web console {#installing-topology-aware-lifecycle-manager-using-web-console_cnf-topology-aware-lifecycle-manager}

 You can use the OpenShift Container Platform web console to install the Topology Aware Lifecycle Manager.